 Democracy: An understanding of how citizens can influence decision-making through democratic processes such as voting and petitioning.

 At Barwell Infant School we have a School Council elected by their peers.
-The council regularly meet with Mrs Carey and Mrs Russell to raise and discuss issues that affect them.
+The council regularly meet with Miss Moreton and Mrs Russell to raise and discuss issues that affect them.
 As well as leading many charity fund raising events, the council has its own budget and seeks the views of their peers about how to spend it.
 All children are also given frequent opportunities to express their views and vote on issues which directly affect their class or year group.

 The Rule of Law: An understanding that laws are there to protect individuals, and are essential for their safety and well-being.

 During their time with us, our children develop an understanding that there are rules which govern our behaviour and keep us safe.
 Topics such as "People who help us", along with regular visits from local police officers, help our children to appreciate that the Police are there to help us.
 Our school rules are displayed in every classroom and are regularly referred to and discussed with the children.
 The ethos of our school ensures that these rules are fairly applied to all children, and this consistency helps our children to accept and follow them in order to "Best the best that we can be".

 Individual Liberty: The freedom of individuals to exercise their rights which are outside of government control; including freedom from prejudice and discrimination.